 Keep in mind that, if you are found responsible for causing a car accident, and the injured drivers' and/or passengers' losses exceed the limits of your car insurance policy (which is not all that far-fetched a possibility if you've only met New York's minimum coverage requirements), you may find yourself personally responsible for making up the difference out of your own assets.

-For more details on New York’s motor vehicle insurance rules and requirements, check out the New York Department of Motor Vehicles' New York Auto Insurance FAQs.
+For more details on New York's motor vehicle insurance rules and requirements, check out the Minimum Auto Insurance Requirements page from the New York Department of Financial Services.

 After any kind of car accident in New York, and especially if your injuries turn out to be serious, you may want to understand your options for recovering all of your losses.
 An experienced lawyer can help.
 Learn more about how an attorney can make a difference in your car accident case.